Decentralized-ID/decentralized-id.github.io/indy-sovrin-evernym/HyperledgerGlobalForum-VON-transcript.md

 ## Transcript

 <code>**Editors Note** I just copy pasted this from youtube's transcript of the video, broke up text so it was easier to read, and added screenshots of different slides for context, and cleaned the text a little.
-It will be nice to make it a nicely flowing document.
+It will be nice to make it a nicely flowing document.  -infominer

 **Pull Requests Welcome**</code>

--Published on Dec 27, 2018

 My name is John Jordan and I come from the province of British Columbia in Canada.
 This is my colleague Steven Curran we work together on this project.